hellohaptik/docs_haptik/docs/bot-builder/basic/chat-end.md

 a.
 For the bot

-  i.
-Ask **Did that resolve your query?** and consider shifting the conversation to a human agent if the user is unhappy.
+- Ask **Did that resolve your query?** and consider shifting the conversation to a human agent if the user is unhappy.

-  ii.
-Use Haptik’s built-in feedback mechanism to trigger feedback at the end of a conversation.
+- Use Haptik’s built-in feedback mechanism to trigger feedback at the end of a conversation.
 You can use the **{feedback}** command to embed this in your message and can customize the message copy!

 b.
 For individual bot replies

 Use Haptik’s per-user message feedback mechanism.
 You can read more about it [here](https://docs.haptik.ai/web-sdk/configuration-customisation#enable-user-feedback).

 c.
 For the brand